apideck-libraries/portman/README.md

 4. Start converting your OpenAPI document to Postman

 All configuration options to convert from OpenAPI to Postman can be found in the [openapi-to-postman](https://github.com/postmanlabs/openapi-to-postman/blob/develop/OPTIONS.md) package documentation.
-All configuration options to filter flags/tags/methods/operations/... from OpenAPI can be found in the [openapi-format](https://github.com/thim81/openapi-format#openapi-filter-options) package documentation.
+All configuration options to filter flags/tags/methods/operations/... from OpenAPI can be found in the [openapi-format](https://github.com/thim81/openapi-format#openapi-filter-options) package documentation or using the online [openapi-format playground](https://openapi-format-playground.vercel.app/).

 ## Installation